 On a sad note, we said goodbye to one of our own in Victoria Wood.
 I'm very happy that we will be helping to ensure that a memorial statue is to be installed here.

 The year ends with yet more serious news; the fact that we will have to cut our budget by another £32 million over the next three years.
 I won't pretend that this will be easy, and it will have major repercussions for the way services are delivered in Bury.
-Please take time to read our proposals and give us your comments - the papers are at Budget 2017 to 2020 consultation, and consultation closes on 31 January 2016.
+Please take time to read our proposals and give us your comments - the consultation closes on 31 January 2016.
 What I do know is that we're strong, resilient people, and we will adapt and survive.

 On that relatively cheery note, I'd like to wish you all a Merry Christmas and a Happy Hanukkah, and hope that the festive season brings you everything you wish for.